 Publicity is different from traditional advertising in that it builds credibility because it is a third party that is distributing the information.
 With advertising the message is totally controlled by the company (how long it runs, what is said, what it looks like), but because people know that it is a paid advertisement they may be skeptical of the claims being made.
 The general population is more likely to trust a third party source such as reviewer, columnist, or reporter – just look at how popular Consumer Reports is.

 To create a press release that catches the attention of a journalist here are some basic tips you should follow when writing your press release.

-- Avoid flair: Tone down your use of adjectives and fancy lingo.
+Tone down your use of adjectives and industry jargon.
 Try to avoid the use of exclamation points and if you feel it is absolutely necessary to use them, make sure it is only one, not several of them.
 Also avoid using all capitals or bold face type – be moderate.

-- Make it easy: Make sure to provide as much detail and contact information to make the journalist’s job easy.
-Include contact name, business, address, phone, fax, email address and web site address.
+Make sure to provide as much detail and contact information to make the journalist’s job easy.
+Include contact name, business, address, phone, fax, email address, and website address.